 Inspired by Henry’s journey?
 Why not start your swimming teacher journey today?
-Click here to find a course and make the most of lockdown 2.0!
+Click here to find a course.

 As well as pursuing a career in swim teaching, Henry is also an active swimmer and volunteer at the Beacon Swimming Club, below he reflects on how these roles and environments compare.

 “The two environments are very different, being a club volunteer was mainly officiating and helping out with older, more experienced swimmers whereas being a swimming teacher has exposed me to a wide range of abilities of swimmers and to the learn to swim programme.”

 Henry has shown that the swimming community offers a variety of environments and opportunities that anybody can get involved with, and with the Institute of Swimming offering swimming teaching courses via an online platform, this also allows for greater accessibility and convenience when starting your qualification.

 Lastly, Henry shares his long term aspirations for his continued involvement in the aquatics community,